 Don’t get me wrong, selling through social media during the holiday season doesn’t necessarily mean you have to be active on social media to post content and track sales.
 Instead, if you’re educated on social media automation and building a social media content strategy, then you may not have to worry about it.

-It’s a no-brainer that now social media management tools, online tools, and digital products are available that help you send automated emails, track sales, generate reports, and much more.
+It’s a no-brainer that now social media management tools are available that help you send automated emails, track sales, generate reports, and much more.
 Therefore, increasing holiday season sales isn’t the same anymore.

 Before we move on to the tactics of holiday season sales, here are three key social media success elements that often go unnoticed: